Kelly-Ann Allen

 Biography

-Dr Allen is an Associate Professor and Educational and Developmental Psychologist at Monash University, and an Honorary Principal Fellow at the Centre for Wellbeing Science, University of Melbourne.
-She is currently the Editor-in-Chief of the Educational and Developmental Psychologist and founder and Co-Editor-in-Chief of the Journal of Belonging and Human Connection.
-As a Fellow of the Australian Psychological Society, she serves as Treasurer of the Positive Psychology Interest group.
+Kelly-Ann Allen is an Associate Professor (Research), Educational and Developmental Psychologist, and DECRA Fellow at Monash University, as well as an Honorary Principal Fellow at the Centre for Wellbeing Science, University of Melbourne, and Fellow of the Australian Psychological Society.
+She is the Editor-in-Chief of the Educational and Developmental Psychologist and an editorial board member for Educational Psychology Review.

-Dr. Allen values global networks and partnerships, recognising that these are essential to ensuring that research is translated in a way that is practical, usable, and socially beneficial.
-In 2018, she founded and now co-directs the Global Belonging Collaborative, a large transdisciplinary team dedicated to developing the field of belonging through the dissemination of research, engagement in translational projects, and the pooling of international expertise.
+Allen values global networks and partnerships, recognising that these are essential to ensuring that research is translated in a way that is practical, usable, and socially beneficial.
+In 2018, she founded, and now co-directs, the Global Belonging Collaborative, a large transdisciplinary team dedicated to developing the field of belonging through the dissemination of research, engagement in translational projects, and the pooling of international expertise.
 Among other things, the collaborative includes a publicly accessible belonging metric repository.
-In 2022, Dr Allen joined the M&M'S FUNd Advisory Council, alongside other belonging, diversity and inclusion advocates and experts, to assist the iconic brand in achieving their innovative vision of increasing a sense of belonging for 10 million people around the world by 2025.
+Allen is a part of the research team contributing to Harvard Univerisity's Global Flourishing Study (GFS), focusing specifically on the theme of belonging within the broader framework of the 5-year longitudinal investigation across 22 countries and 240,000 participants.
+In 2022, Allen joined the M&M'S FUNd Advisory Council, alongside other belonging, diversity, and inclusion advocates and experts, to assist the iconic brand in achieving their innovative vision of increasing a sense of belonging for 10 million people around the world by 2025.

 Expertise related to UN Sustainable Development Goals